Yord/shargs/README.md

 ### Command-line Parsers

-You do not have to write parser stages by yourself.
+You do not have to write all parser stages yourself.
-The [`shargs-parser`][shargs-parser] library offers a large collection of common parser stages, you can choose from.
+The [`shargs-parser`][shargs-parser] library offers a large collection of common parser stages, you can use.

 The parser stages presented here are split into *checks* and *stages*.
 While *checks* only report errors, *stages* also transform their `argv`, `opts`, or `args`.
-Usually, *checks* are used before *stages*.
+Usually, it makes sense to apply *checks* before *stages*.

 #### `argv` Checks